kepop1/rn-windows-mac/README.md

 Fonts linked in the assets/ section in the react-native.config.js are straight up ignored, so chances are they need to be linked at a Visual Studio solution level that controls the actual APP emulator/simulator.

 All things considered though it runs pretty quick!

+Funnily enough moving it to another screen seems to cause issues ...